 Next, you’ll want to consider the scale at which your CI/CD pipeline will need to operate now and in the foreseeable future.
 If you anticipate a significant increase in the size of your development efforts, or you are already operating at scale, you’ll want to be sure to choose a platform that can support this in a highly performant way.
-Thinking about the number of developers relying on your system and the growing size of your repository as additional inputs is also useful.
+The number of developers you anticipate relying on your CI system and the growing size of your codebase are additional inputs that will help guide your decision.

 Finally, evaluating the cost per build for a given virtualization solution will be key to ensuring that you are getting the best value for your incurred expense.
 This will depend on the particulars of your product’s required CI/CD processes and your teams' areas of expertise.

-- Support multiple versions of macOS, including the latest release (Big Sur)
+- Support multiple versions of macOS, including the latest release (Monterey)